Afterlife: Islam

-The Quran (the holy book of Islam) emphasizes the insignificance of worldly life (ḥayāt ad-dunyā usually translated as "this world") vis-à-vis the hereafter.
+The Quran emphasizes the insignificance of worldly life (ḥayāt ad-dunyā usually translated as "this world") vis-à-vis the hereafter.

 A central doctrine of Islamic faith is the Judgement Day (al-yawm al-ākhir, also known by other names), on which the world will come to an end and God will raise all mankind (as well as the jinn) from the dead and evaluate their worldly actions.
-The resurrected will be judged according to their deeds, records of which are kept on two books compiled for every human being—one for their good deeds and one for their evil ones.
+The resurrected will be judged according to their deeds; records of which are kept on two books compiled for every human being—one for their good deeds and one for their evil ones.

-Having been judged, the resurrected will cross the bridge of As-Sirāt over the pit of hell; when the condemned attempt to cross, they will be made to fall off into hellfire below, while the righteous will have no trouble and continue on to their eternal abode of heaven.
+Having been judged, the resurrected will cross the bridge of As-Sirāt over the pit of hell; when the condemned attempt to cross, they will be made to fall off, while the righteous will have no trouble and continue on to their eternal abode of heaven.

-Afterlife in Islam actually begins before the Last Day.
+Afterlife in Islam begins before the Last Day.
 After death, humans will be questioned about their faith by two angels, Munkar and Nakīr.
 Those who die as martyrs go immediately to paradise.
 Others who have died and been buried will receive a taste of their eternal reward from the al-qabr or "the grave" (compare the Jewish concept of Sheol).
 Those bound for hell will suffer "Punishment of the Grave", while those bound for heaven will find the grave "peaceful and blessed".